gtopsis/hacker-news-proxy-api/README.md

-# hacker-news proxy api
+# A proxy API for hacker-news API

-Implementation of a service that acts as a layer between the source hacker-news and a third-party which provides list of stories.
+A service that acts as a proxy between the services _hacker-news_ and a _third-party_.
+This proxy service offers an API to retrieve and manage list of stories from the hacker news storage.

 ## Technologies and tools